hiranyagarbh1/Transperent-ML---Alan-Turing-Institute/README.md

 # Transparent ML
-Notebooks from the Course: An Introduction to Transparent Machine Learning by Alan Turing Institute
+Collab notebooks from the Course: An Introduction to Transparent Machine Learning by Alan Turing Institute